Jade-Jones-dev/sofa-website/README.md

 5. Submit a pull request to the main repository.

 Please ensure your code follows the project's coding standards and includes appropriate documentation where necessary.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code as per the terms of this license.

 ## Contact